Dharavi: Redevelopment plans

-For the first time in decades, Dharavi’s redevelopment has moved beyond paperwork and politics.

-Dharavi’s redevelopment has been nearly two decades in the making pushed now and then due to bureaucratic delays, failed tenders, and concerns over displacement.
-The land, split between BMC, Indian Railways, and state agencies, saw unplanned settlement growth and demanded immediate course correction.
-This is when the Government of Maharashtra introduced the Maharashtra Slum Areas (Improvement, Clearance, and Redevelopment) Act of 1971 to rehabilitate the slums rather than displace them.
-In 1976, the census also attempted to formalize residency through photo passes, but large-scale redevelopment remained elusive.
+In 2019, a Dubai-based firm, SecLink Group, proposed redeveloping the slum into a completely new area.
+In 2023, it became known that the Indian billionaire Gautam Adani intends to work on the reconstruction of Dharavi.
+Mumbai authorities estimated the total cost of the work to be $2.4 billion.
+As of April 2024, a survey was being conducted by the Adani Group to prepare Dharavi residents for the work.
+In December 2024, the company received a tender from the Government of Maharashtra to proceed with the work, after being challenged by the SecLink Group.

 Demographics

-The total current population of the Dharavi slum is unknown because of fast changes in the population of migrant workers coming from neighbouring Gujarat state, though voter turnout for the 2019 Maharashtra state legislative assembly election was 119,092 (yielding a 60% rate).
-Some sources suggest it is 300,000 to about a million.
-With Dharavi spread over 500 acre, it is also estimated to have a population density of 869,565 people per square mile.
-Among the people, about 20% work on animal skin production, tanneries and leather goods.
-Other artisans specialise in pottery work, textile goods manufacturing, retail and trade, distilleries and other caste professions – all of these as small-scale household operations.
+The total population of Dharavi is unknown due to rapid changes in the number of migrant workers coming from neighbouring Gujarat state, though voter turnout for the 2019 Maharashtra Legislative Assembly election was 119,092 (yielding a 60% rate).
+Some sources suggest it ranges from 300,000 to about a million.
+With the slum spread over 500 acre, it is estimated to have a population density of 869,565 people per square mile.
+Among its inhabitants, about 20% work on animal skin processing, tanneries, and leather goods.
+Other artisans specialise in pottery work, textile goods manufacturing, retail and trade, distilleries, and other caste-specific professions—all as small-scale household operations.
 With a literacy rate of 69%, Dharavi is the most literate slum in India.

 The western edge of Dharavi is where its original inhabitants, the Kolis, reside.
-Dharavi consists of various language speakers such as Gujarati, Hindi, Marathi, Tamil, Telugu, and many more.
-The slum residents are from all over India, people who migrated from rural regions of many different states.
+The slum includes speakers of various languages, such as Gujarati, Hindi, Marathi, Tamil, and Telugu.
+Residents include migrants from rural regions of many different states across India.

 About 29% of the population of Dharavi is Muslim.
-The Christian population is estimated to be about 6%, while the rest are predominantly Hindus with some Buddhists and other minority religions.
-The slum has numerous mosques, temples and churches to serve people of Hindu, Islam and Christian faiths, with Badi Masjid, a mosque, as the oldest religious structure in Dharavi.
+The Christian population is estimated to be about 6%, while the rest are predominantly Hindus, with some Buddhists and other minority religions.
+The slum has numerous mosques, temples, and churches.